kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ```

 ...Kurtosis simply swapped in the correct Postgres container Execution-time values.
 While future references take some getting used to, [we've found the feedback loop speedup to be very worth it][why-multi-phase-runs-explanation].

+**What you've just seen is Kurtosis' powerful ability grab to use dynamically generated data to setup service dependencies in multi-container test environments.
+We also saw how seamless it was to to run on-box CLI commands on a container.**

 Modifying data
 --------------